 Map of the closed area [PDF, 1.7 MB]

-Ngāti Pāoa have requested a temporary closure to the harvest of scallops, mussels, rock lobster, and pāua from Waiheke Island.
+Ngāti Pāoa requested a temporary closure to the harvest of scallops, mussels, rock lobster, and pāua from Waiheke Island.

-The request is for a 2-year closure.
+The request was for a 2-year closure.

 Waiheke Island application [PDF, 378 KB]

 Proposed Waiheke Island temporary closure map [PDF, 4.3 MB]

 A public notice about the call for submissions was scheduled to appear in the New Zealand Herald and Gulf News on Thursday, 4 February 2021 and the Waiheke Weekender on Thursday 11 February 2021.

 Section 186A of the Fisheries Act 1996 provides that the Minister of Fisheries may temporarily close an area, or temporarily restrict or prohibit the use of any fishing method in respect of an area if satisfied that the closure, restriction, or prohibition will recognise and provide for the use and management practices of tangata whenua in the exercise of non-commercial fishing rights.

 Temporary closures apply to recreation, commercial and customary fishing, but have no effect on marine farming.